adiellarac/adiellarac/README.md

   :man_technologist: About me
 </h2>

-I am a Software Development Engineering student from Mexico.
+I am a Software Development Engineer from Mexico.

 - 🌱 I’m currently learning Web Development.
 - 💡 I'm interested in learning about Artificial Intelligence.